 When Shiån Serei, author of The Bee Keeper’s Daughter, wanted to promote his first novel, he turned to an unlikely source for inspiration.
 The concept?
 T-shirts, specifically tourism-themed shirts based on places and characters in his romance novel.
 “I wanted something subtle and fun, rather than becoming yet another author beating his chest and saying, ‘Please read my book’,” said Serei.

 Natasha is an intriguing character because she deals with the conflict of the time, where medicine and witchcraft were often confused and condemned.
 Her naturalist methods cure Vladimir, the ship’s quartermaster, and introduce Maria to the idea of healing through nature.
-Natasha, formally in Russian-Natalya, makes an impact on Maria that is felt later in the story.
-Readers may…Continue reading
+Natasha, formerly Natalya, makes an impact on Maria that is felt later in the story.
+Readers may notice…Continue reading

 Author: | Date Updated: 9:47 pm